Great Black Swamp: Farming and industry

-The swamp's rich, geologic soils provided a new beginning for African-Americans in farming.
-This was not made easy by the Ohio Black Laws of 1804 and 1807, which made black people pay a residency fee, register with the county clerk, have a white Ohian as a sponsor, and obtain travel and freedom papers, all under the threat of expulsion.
-African-Americans who achieved success included Archibald Worthington, a former slave who moved from Virginia to northwest Ohio.
-In 1855, near his 160-acre farm in Defiance County, he created a cemetery which he platted for and donated to other African-Americans.
-His cemetery and farm were south of the Maumee River in what used to be elm-ash swamp forests, prairie grasslands, fens, freshwater marshes, and beech forests, according to GIS presettlement vegetation maps.
+The swamp's rich soils provided a new beginning for African-Americans in farming.
+This was not made easy by the Ohio Black Laws of 1804 and 1807, which made Black people pay a residency fee, register with the county clerk, have a White Ohian as a sponsor, and obtain travel and freedom papers, all under the threat of expulsion.
+Successful African-Americans included Archibald Worthington, a former slave.
+In 1855, near his 160 acre farm in Defiance County, he created a cemetery which he platted for and donated to other African-Americans.
+His cemetery and farm were south of the Maumee near wetlands, prairies, and forests.
 The cemetery received a historic marker in 2025.

-A 2009 study described African-American lives in northwest Ohio during the early to mid-19th century, including one colony that lived on 750 acres in Van Wert County; how the family of Godfrey Brown, a runaway slave and Continental Army soldier, brought relatives to Van Wert after buying their release from a Southern plantation in 1830; and generational land owners in Paulding County, like Charles Williams, born 1867, who lived and worked on the farm his grandfather had bought after fleeing slavery.
-The study claimed racial prejudice was rare where black people lived in Paulding, Van Wert, and other counties in the Great Black Swamp, and that black residents sometimes married white and Indigenous people.
-A 2024 report claimed race riots in the 1870s pushed out many black families from the region.
+A 2009 study described African-American lives in 19th-century northwest Ohio, including a 750 acre colony of former slaves in Van Wert County; how the family of Godfrey Brown, a runaway slave and Continental Army soldier, brought relatives to Van Wert after buying their release from a Southern plantation in 1830; and generational land owners in Paulding County, like Charles Williams, born 1867, who lived and worked on the farm his grandfather had bought after fleeing slavery.
+It described how racial prejudice was rare where Black people lived in Paulding, Van Wert, and other Black Swamp counties, and how Black residents sometimes married White and Indigenous people.
+1870s race riots pushed out many Black families from the region.
 This contributed to black land loss in the United States.

+Tenmile Creek (Lucas County, 1892) was in the Black Swamp, according to land surveys.

-Industrialists capitalized on the swamp's rich natural resources, including Eber Brock Ward.
-In 1863, he purchased 4,089 acres of swamp and marshes along Lake Erie in Lucas County and called it "New Jerusalem" (which later became Jerusalem Township).
-He had a canal dug between Cedar Creek and Lake Erie to transport goods.
-He brought a steam-powered dredger to help dig the canal, but most of the work was done by hand.
-Lumbering was profitable until 1895, when a muck fire burned for three months, destroying the rest of the trees near the canal.
+By 1887, two-fifths of Henry County were owned by land companies and speculators which heavily drained and timbered the Black Swamp.
+Industrialists exploited the swamp, including Eber Brock Ward.
+In 1863, Ward purchased 4089 acre of Lucas County wetlands, and named it "New Jerusalem" (modern-day Jerusalem Township).
+He commissioned a trade canal between Cedar Creek and Lake Erie; while a steam-powered dredger was used, most excavation was performed manually.
+Lumbering was profitable there until an 1895 muck fire burned for three months, destroying the canal's remaining trees.

+By 1876, the Black Swamp's fifteen Ohio counties had over 4921 mi of county ditches and 1825 mi of township ditches.
+That same year, the number of drainage tile establishments in the fifteen Ohio swamp counties was thirty-nine.
+By 1880, they had over fifty tile factories in northwest Ohio.
 Bowling Green resident James B. Hill expedited the draining of swamps with his Buckeye Traction Ditcher.
-Hill's ditching machine laid drainage tiles at a record pace.
-First built in 1893, it was the first successful steam-driven tractor ditcher.
+Built in 1893, it was the first successful steam-driven tractor ditcher.